cisqo/jobs/README.md

 Obvious perks:
 - remote work
-- be part of rapidly growing ecosystem
+- be part of a rapidly growing ecosystem
 - get full support and mentorship directly from Solana
 - big influence over the overall architecture and next product steps